 You use FRAME directives to enable the assembler to generate unwind tables.

-Note

-Not supported for AArch64 state.

-Not supported for AArch64 state.

-Exception tables are necessary to handle exceptions thrown by functions in high-level languages such as C++.
+Exception tables are necessary to handle exceptions thrown by functions in high-level languages such as $C^{++}$ .
 Unwind tables contain debug frame information which is also necessary for the handling of such exceptions.
 An exception can only propagate through a function with an unwind table.

 An assembly language function is code enclosed by either PROC and ENDP or FUNC and ENDFUNC directives.
-Functions written in C++ have unwind information by default.
-However, for assembly language functions that are called from C++ code, you must ensure that there are exception tables and unwind tables to enable the exceptions to propagate through them.
+Functions written in $C^{++}$ have unwind information by default.
+However, for assembly language functions that are called from $C^{++}$ code, you must ensure that there are exception tables and unwind tables to enable the exceptions to propagate through them.